 Create a full or sparse polynomial chaos expansion

-In this example we create a global approximation of a model using polynomial chaos expansion based on a design of experiment.
+In this example we create a global approximation of a model using polynomial chaos expansion based on a design of experiments.
 The goal of this example is to show how we can create a full or sparse polynomial chaos expansion depending on our needs and depending on the number of observations we have.
 In general, we should have more observations than parameters to estimate.
 This is why a sparse polynomial chaos may be interesting: by carefully selecting the coefficients we estimate, we may reduce overfitting and increase the predictions of the metamodel.

 import openturns as ot